koseihamadako/STO/README.md

 ## Report:

-If you are not interested in seeing python scripts, just read the `Report.ipynb`.
+If you are not interested in seeing python scripts, just read the `Report.ipynb` if you are able to or use `Report.html` instead.